AlejandroAmarante/portfolio/README.md

 `scrollbar.css` - Styling for the scrollbar.

-## Other Javascript/CSS Files Used
+## Imported Javascript Files

-`aos.js/aos.css` - Animate on scroll library.
-Used to animate certain elements of the page when a user scrolls down it.
-[Learn more on the aos.js Github](https://github.com/michalsnik/aos).

-`zenscroll.js` - A script to ensure that when a user clicks a link on mobile, their screen scrolls smoothly to that location.
+`zenscroll.js` - A script to ensure that when a user clicks an anchor link on mobile, their screen scrolls smoothly to that location.
 [Learn more on the zenscroll.js Github](https://github.com/zengabor/zenscroll).

 # License